Daily Issuance

 2024-04-19Halving #4 — 6.25 → 3.125 BTC$63,461.59450 BTC/day · 0.8% annualised

 The distinctive number this chart produces is not the headline inflation reading on any given day — that figure is well-trodden — but the rate at which inflation decays in the year following a halving.
-Every halving cuts the numerator (daily issuance) in half overnight; the denominator (circulating supply) keeps growing through the new era at the new lower rate.
-The result is a slow further bleed in the inflation rate, on top of the overnight cut.
+Every halving cuts the numerator (daily issuance) in half overnight; the denominator (circulating supply) keeps growing through the new era.
+The result is a slow further bleed in the inflation rate, layered on top of the overnight cut.

 HalvingEraDay 0+365 dΔ (pp)